 (2) PRIMARY INDEX (A,B,C);

-The Primary Index of example 2 allows single-AMP access only for the third WHERE clause, while the Primary Index of Example 1 can be used for single-AMP access of all three WHERE clauses.
+The Primary Index of Example 2 allows single-AMP access only for the third WHERE clause, while the Primary Index of Example 1 can be used for single-AMP access to all three WHERE clauses.

 WHERE A=1 AND B=1

 The Unique Secondary Index (USI) shares the same characteristics as previously described.

 All AMP – Sequential Search (Full Table Scan)

 A full table scan requires every AMP to perform a sequential search of all data blocks in order to find rows that meet the criteria.

 A full table scan accesses each row once and allows access to any column combination in the WHERE clause.
 It is ideal when all rows require access.
 It reads every data block and typically necessitates a spool table of equivalent size to the base table.

 A full table scan is necessary when the RowHash of the WHERE clause does not correspond to the Primary Index columns of the table being searched, and there are no other access paths, such as a secondary index, to utilize.